top of page

 Side Effects: Halitosis/bad breath, gas, heartburn, oral burning sensation, upset stomach, nausea, vomiting, diarrhea, body odor (garlic smell), increased bleeding, skin irritation/stinging if handled too much, sweating, vaginal irritation, asthma-like symptoms.

-Cautions/Contraindications: Raw, fresh garlic typically causes more side effects than cooked.
-In large amounts, possible liver toxicity, avoid large amounts if taking blood thinners (Warfarin/Coumadin, Plavixaspirin, ibuprofen, etc), may lower blood pressure in those already hypotensive (with low blood pressure) or on blood pressure medication, related dizziness, too much can cause hyphema (bleeding behind the eyeball) leading to possible vision loss, Caution in those with stomach problems especially a history of ulcers).
-Do not take with INH/Isoniazid, Atazanavir/Reyataz.
-May interact with cytochrome P450 CYP2E1 and 3AF metabolized medications and Cytochrome P450 CYP3A4 medications – this includes some blood pressure and heart medications and antifungal medications (see links above).
-HIV/AIDS medications.
-Anticoagulants.
+Cautions/Contraindications: Raw, fresh garlic typically causes more side effects than cooked, but raw is usually more effective.
+In large amounts, possible liver toxicity, avoid large amounts if taking blood thinners (Warfarin/Coumadin, Plavixaspirin, ibuprofen, etc), may lower blood pressure in those already hypotensive (with low blood pressure) or on blood pressure medication, related dizziness, too much can cause hyphema (bleeding behind the eyeball) leading to possible vision loss, Caution in those with stomach problems (especially a history of ulcers).
+Do not take with INH/Isonazid, Atazanavir/Reyataz.
+May interact with cytochrome P450 CYP2E1 and 3AF metabolized medications and Cytochrome P450 CYP3A4 medications – this includes some blood pressure and heart medications, and antifungal medications (see links above).
+Some HIV/AIDS medications.

-FORMS: Tablets, extracts/concentrates, capsules, whole clove, powder, gels, pastes, creams, mouthwashes, oils, enteric-coated pill (enteric coating protects your stomach from irritation)
+FORMS: Tablets, extracts/concapsules, whole clove (raw bulb reportedly most effective), powder, gels, pastes, creams, mouthwashes, oils, enteric-coated pill (enteric coating protects your stomach from irritation)

 DOSAGES: As directed